Prince William Remembered How Prince Philip Helped Him Make the Hardest Decision of His Life

 Buckingham Palace announced the death of Prince Philip on April 9, 2021, in a statement that read: “It is with deep sorrow that Her Majesty The Queen announces the death of her beloved husband, His Royal Highness The Prince Philip, Duke of Edinburgh.
 His Royal Highness passed away peacefully this morning at Windsor Castle.
 The royal family join with people around the world in mourning his loss.”

-All eyes will be on the royal family as they gather for the duke’s funeral, just like they did for Princess Diana‘s 24 years earlier.
-One of the images engraved in the minds of many from that day is of a young Prince William and Prince Harry walking behind their mother’s coffin along with Prince Charles, Earl Spencer, and Prince Philip.
+On April 17, 2021, the royals gathered for the duke’s funeral, just like they did for Princess Diana‘s 24 years earlier.
+One of the images engraved in the minds of many from Diana’s procession is of a young Prince William and Prince Harry walking behind their mother’s coffin along with Prince Charles, Earl Charles Spencer, and Prince Philip.
 That moment may have never happened if Philip didn’t help his grandsons through it.

 William decided to walk in procession after Prince Philip’s gesture